willzy-MHS21/music_marble/README.md

 # Music Marble

-Music Marble is a interactive 3d physics sandbox where you can create marble run that generate music.
+Music Marble is a interactive 3D physics sandbox where users can create marble run that generate music.

+## Overview
+Music Marble combines physics simulation with audio feedback to create an engaging creative experience.
+Users can place various 3D shapes (ramps, blocks, circles, and more) onto a vertical wall, adjust their positions and rotations, and then release marbles to roll through the custom-built course.
+Each collision generates audio feedback, turning your marble run into a musical instrument.

 ## Generated music showcase Video